veemoprivate/salesplaybook/veemo-sales-playbook.md

 - What are they interested in?
 Communiting, Green Mobility, etc?

 > Duane anything else for this demographic/interests part?
+I have a metamodel for this already.
+The Blue header boxes are specific to Customers.
+Note the model is harmonized with other types of contacts we have for CRM, INvestment, supplier etc.

 This should be feeding into a CRM tool where inside sales/customer service or outside reps can search to understand where in the buyer journey the customer is.